 How dare he!

 Maybe he was trying to hint to you that you didn’t need $120 yoga pants for yoga that you don’t go to.

 Pumpkin Spice Lattes are out…and that means their waistline will expand.

 You could just not go.

 And someone complaining that my wedding date was too close to their wedding date.
-Get over it.